stephancasas/presto/README.md

 ---

 ### :rotating_light: Readme/Documentation Pragma :rotating_light:
 The remainder of this README will be written under the assumption that all components are *import-provided*, but it should be noted that this is **not necessary**, and you can provide **all** of your components using the `include` property on your config object, making things much easier.
-Use Snowblade how you want to use it, in whatever way makes your project easier.
+Use Presto how you want to use it, in whatever way makes your project easier.

 ---